mtolly/onyx/songs/dream-theater/afterlife/README.md

   * `album` (When Dream and Day Unite)

-    To supply your audio, create the files `audio-this.xxx` (Afterlife) and `audio-next.xxx` (The Ones Who Help to Set the Sun).
+    To supply your audio, create the files `audio-album.xxx` (Afterlife) and `audio-next.xxx` (The Ones Who Help to Set the Sun).
 The first 10 seconds or so of the next track are used in this song package.